Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

 ### Unregister the client

 Use the unregisterFromServer method to unregister the client from the server.
 Failure and success calls are transmitted by the `OnCompletionListener` interface, which can be null.
-After the client is unregistered, the notification state is "DISCONNECTED", and the registered state is "UNREGISTERED".
+After the client is unregistered, the notification state is "DISCONNECTED".

 ###### Example: Unregistering from SPiDR/Kandy Link